eguefif/chat/README.md

 ### Executing program

-* In the server directory./server
+* In the server directory./server IP_ADDRESS PORT
-* open another terminal and type ./client IP_ADDRESS PORT in the client directory.
+* open another terminal and type ./client PSEUDO IP_ADDRESS PORT in the client directory.

+How to use the client:
+\l: requires the list of connected user.
+\q: quit
+\h: provides the help
+PSEUDO Message

 ## Authors

 Contributors names and contact info

-Emmaunel Guefif
+Emmanuel Guefif

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details

+## Version
+0.1: Realease version, the server and client basic functionallities work.